 NH Intro for NWQI

-NWQI has been extended through Fiscal Year (FY) 2023, with some updates to strengthen program delivery.
+NWQI has been extended through Fiscal Year 2023, with updates to strengthen program delivery.
 Updates include a focus on watershed assessment and planning and use of multi-year budgets to demonstrate long-term commitment in assisting water quality efforts.

 How it Works